Cutting Fluids: Functions, Properties

 • Cutting fluid cools the workpiece and tool by carrying away the heat generated during machining.

-• It acts as lubricant at the friction zones, hence tool life increases.
+• It acts as a lubricant at the friction zones, increasing tool life.

-• As friction get reduced, the forces and electricity power consumption decreases.
+• As friction decreases, the forces and electricity power consumption decrease.

-• Using cutting fluids produces better surface finish to the workpiece.
+• Cutting fluids produces a better surface finish for the workpiece.

 • It causes to break the chips into small pieces.